Friday the 13th Part 2: Home media

 Friday the 13th Part 2 was released on VHS and Betamax by Paramount Home Video in 1981.
 Paramount reissued the VHS again in 1994.
 The film was first released on DVD by Paramount on October 19, 1999, in a standard widescreen release featuring the theatrical trailer as the sole bonus feature.

 In 2009, Paramount issued a "deluxe edition" of the film on both DVD and Blu-ray, which included several documentary featurettes along with the theatrical trailer.
-In 2011, it was released in a 4-disc DVD collection along with the first, third, and fourth films in the series.
+In 2011, it was released in a four-disc DVD collection along with the first, third, and fourth films in the series.
 It was again included in two Blu-ray sets: Friday the 13th: The Complete Collection, released in 2013, and Friday the 13th: The Ultimate Collection, in 2011 with a roughly 3/4 size replica of Jason's mask and glossy cardstock booklet (this collection was re-released in 2018 in a plastic multi-disc case).
 In October 2020, Shout!
 Factory released a 40th Anniversary box set which includes a 4K scan of part 2's original camera negative and also includes the long lost uncut footage.
+In 2024, the film was released on Blu-ray in new 4K Ultra HD in the USA on October 1 as part of Paramount Scares: Volume 2 collection, while a single edition was released in the UK on October 7.

 Reception

 Box office

 The film was released theatrically on May 1, 1981, bringing in $6,429,784 its opening weekend.
-It played on 1,350 screens and would ultimately gross $21.7 million on a budget of $1.25 million.
+It played on 1,350 screens and would ultimately gross $21.7 million on a budget of $1.25 million; though a financial success, the sequel's 7,813,948 admissions only accounted for 53% of the original film's 14,778,662 tickets sold.
 It was the 35th highest-grossing film of 1981, facing strong competition from such high-profile horror releases as Omen III: The Final Conflict, The Evil Dead, The Howling, My Bloody Valentine, Happy Birthday to Me, Graduation Day, Halloween II, and The Burning.